fieldsoftheworld/ftw-inference-api/README.md

 ## Requirements

-- Python 3.11 or 3.12
+- Python 3.11 or 3.12 (automatically managed by UV)
-- Install GDAL 3.11 or later
+- GDAL 3.11 or later with `libgdal-arrow-parquet`
-- Install `libgdal-arrow-parquet`
+- GPU support: NVIDIA GPU with CUDA drivers (for inference acceleration)
-- All dependencies listed in `server/requirements.txt`
+- All dependencies managed via `pyproject.toml`

 ## Installation